brson/rustmax/README.md

 # Rust Max

-A collection of useful crates, tools, and documentation for the Rust programming language.
+A collection of crates, tools, and documentation for the Rust programming language.

 ## 🚧 Do not contribute, do not use 🚧